bxparks/AceSegment/README.md

 can be wired, various classes in the AceSegment library allow the remapping array to be supplied by the library user.

-<a name="Modularity"></a>
-### Modularity

-The framework splits the responsibility of displaying LED digits into several
-components:

-* The `SpiInterface` is a thin wrapper around either a software SPI or hardware SPI.
-* The `LedMatrix` knows how to enable or disable LED segments on various digit groups.
-Different subclasses the `LedMatrix` are provided to support:
-    * resistors on segments
-    * transistors on digits or segments
-    * using 74HC595 with `shiftOut()` or hardware SPI
-* The `LedModule` class and subclasses such as `ScanningModule` know how to render the array of digit patterns to the LED module using multiplexing.
-* The `LedDisplay` knows how to write the segment bit patterns to an `LedModule`.

 <a name="Usage"></a>
 ## Usage